CtrlAltJon/FileRotation/README.md

 - Bash 4+
 - Standard Unix commands: `find`, `grep`, `sort`, `awk`, `rm`

 ## Security Notes

 - The script does not contain hardcoded credentials.
 - Always verify the directory and pattern before performing actual deletions.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to [open an issue](https://github.com/CtrlAltJon/MikroTikUtils/issues) or submit a pull request.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Author

 CtrlAltJon